Skip to main content

 Send a relay

-You can send requests to the newly deployed Gateway Server.
+You can send requests to the newly deployed PATH Gateway.
 If there are any Suppliers on the network that can provide the service, the request will be routed to them.

-The endpoint you want to send request to is: http://your_node:gateway_server_port/service_id.
-For example, this is how the request can be routed to ethereum represented by 0021:
+The endpoint you want to send request to is: http://service_alias.your_node:path_gateway_port/v1.
+For example, this is how the request can be routed to ethereum represented by the alias eth:

 -X POST \